Originally posted: 04/09/2019

 Jesus had summoned His disciples, each one by name.

 Jesus summoned His twelve disciples and gave them authority… (10:1).

-Jesus summons His disciples, each one by name.
-He imparts His authority before conveying anything further: upcoming responsibilities and miraculous feats, persecutions and difficulties, the demands of discipleship and rewards.
+And there He imparts His authority before conveying anything further: upcoming responsibilities and miraculous feats, persecutions and difficulties, the demands of discipleship and rewards.